-- Secure your network.
-Open wi-fi networks allow anyone to see and access your data- be careful about using your device in public locations such as coffee shops.
-For your event, consider setting up a hidden wi-fi network and providing your attendees with the name and password to connect.
-While not foolproof, This will help prevent them from accidentally joining the wrong network, and will help keep unwanted intruders from connecting.
+For your event, set up a hidden wi-fi network and provide your attendees with the name and password to connect.
+While not foolproof, this simple measure will help prevent them from accidentally joining the wrong network, and will help prevent unwanted intruders from connecting.

 For more a more in-depth look at cyber security and the meeting industry, we love this article by Jaimie Seaton.

 Did you enjoy this article?
 You might find these other Speaker Exchange posts helpful as well, read on!